Charge card comparison:

 €0,00

-*If you use a charging station from another provider, Vattenfall with charge you a €0.35 transaction fee per session.
+*If you use a charger from another provider, Vattenfall with charge you a €0.35 transaction fee per session.

 If you plan to charge regularly, Tap’s Roamer is the cheaper option in between the two.